MaanavS16/MaanavS16.github.io/index.md

 My technical interests span Programming Languages, High Performance Computing, and Distributed Systems.
 I love packing my schedule with challenging classes and working on projects.
 I've served as a teaching assistant for Files and Databases, and strive to condense complicated topics into managible and informative guides: both as an instructor and technical collaborator.

-Professionally, I'm currently interning at [Susquehanna International Group](https://www.sig.com/) conducting low latency research.
-I mess around with cool new hardware and find ways to improve the latency of trading systems.
+~~Professionally, I'm currently interning at [Susquehanna International Group](https://www.sig.com/) conducting low latency research.
+I mess around with cool new hardware and find ways to improve the latency of trading systems.~~

+I will now be moving to NYC to do more of the above

 I've also previously worked at...
 * [Palantir](https://www.palantir.com/) as a Software Engineer working on Disaster Recovery and Storage Infrastructure.